vuejs/eslint-plugin-vue/docs/rules/no-invalid-v-for.md

 ## 📖 Rule Details

-This rule reports `v-for` directives if the following cases:
+This rule reports `v-for` directives in the following cases:

 - The directive has that argument.
 E.g. `<div v-for:aaa></div>`
 - The directive has that modifier.
 E.g. `<div v-for.bbb></div>`